shayansadeghieh/einops-game/README.md

 # Einopolous

 Tensor manipulation can be difficult.
-Einoplous is a game that you can play to get better at it.
+Einopolous is a game that you can play to get better at it.

 # Steps to Play